essy2017/essy-evaluator/README.md

 ### Evaluator ###
 The Evaluator class provides methods to evaluate an array of tokens returned from `Parser.parse()` as well as define custom operators, functions, and names.
+See below the methods section for lists of pre-defined constants, operators, and functions.

 #### Methods